kin-labs/kin-developer-docs-old/docs/non-developers/index.md

 [Bubble](https://bubble.io/) lets you create interactive, multi-user apps for desktop and mobile web browsers, including all the features you need to build a site like Facebook or Airbnb — all without writing a single line of code.

 Don't believe us?
-Checkout out [giftery.io](https://giftery.io/) to see a powerful ecommerce app built by Uproll with the No-Code plugin.
+Checkout out [giftery.io](https://giftery.io/) to see a powerful ecommerce App built by Uproll with the No-Code plugin.

 <img src="../integrations/giftery/images/Giftery1.png" alt="drawing" class='docImage'/>